 A sedentary lifestyle only helps the normal age-related loss of muscle mass along.
 Physical activity boosts the movement of blood, oxygen and glucose to your leg muscles.
 Forcing your muscles to work harder really has some anti-aging benefits.

 Even heart failure patients can lose some of that tired legs feeling with exercise.
 Having a weakened heart can make it difficult to stay active.
 The reduced pumping action resulting from heart failure means less blood flow into the legs, increasing feelings of fatigue and weakness.

 However, a study by doctors at the University of Leeds in the UK suggests that heart failure specialists should work with their patients not just on preserving heart health, but on improving their leg strength, too.
 This can be done with careful warm-up activity before any type of exercise involving the legs.

 “Many chronic heart failure patients complain of leg fatigue during exercise and this can prevent them from being active,” says Harry Rossiter, MD, a co-author of the study.
 “Our study shows that by warming up properly, patients can improve the oxygenation and performance of their leg muscles, which is beneficial in promoting exercise tolerance.”

 Wake Up Those Tired Legs

-If you have tried on your own to revitalize your tired legs with exercise, rest, or any other possible remedy and notice that they’re still dragging, see a doctor soon.
+If you have tried on your own to revitalize your tired legs with exercise or rest, and you notice that they’re still dragging, see a doctor soon.
 It may not seem like a serious issue now, but if you and your doctor can diagnose the problem, you may be able to start taking (lively!) steps toward feeling better very soon.

 For related reading, please visit these posts: